rfjakob/earlyoom/MANPAGE.md

 Enable notifications via d-bus.

 #### -g
 Kill all processes that are in the same process group as the one with excessive memory usage.

+For example, with this flag turned on, the whole application will be killed when one of its subprocess consumes too much memory (as long as they all have the same PGID, of course).

+Enable this flag when completely cleaning up the "entire process" is more desirable.

 #### \-\-prefer REGEX
 prefer killing processes matching REGEX (adds 300 to oom_score)